 Eventually, I and some friends decided to try and create tracks and such and that was where the fun really started as we made everything from the soundtrack, Soundfx, speech, track design with proper tiles and then uploaded it to Aminet.
 I have no idea how many tracks and stuff like this that we made but i started crafting as early as in 1996 and the last one i did and uploaded was in 2005.

 It is a real shame that XTR never got the attention it deserved, sure it did do well and as time passed by it managed to sell Ok too.

-There was 3 versions of XTR created, the 2 first ones was proper releases from Black Magic and Siltunna.
+There were 3 versions of XTR created, the 2 first ones were proper releases from Black Magic and Siltunna.
 The third one was never really released and i have no idea why really but the good thing here is that i managed to buy it before it went into obscurity.
-The third one is called “Ultimate Xtreme Racing” and was CD only, most extras was stuff that was downloaded from Aminet and such, it is rare and sadly quite a few of the ones that was released are fake ones thanks to a certain reseller in England (amigagames.co.uk).
+The third one is called “Ultimate Xtreme Racing” and was CD only, most extras were stuff that was downloaded from Aminet and such, it is rare and sadly quite a few of the ones that were released are fake ones thanks to a certain reseller in England (amigagames.co.uk).

 One thing is for certain, this game came out 2 years too late.
 Had it been released in 1993 then i am sure it would have been a lot more attention sent to it and hyped the game